Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Introduction

 Again, these theorems fail for some triangulations with unbounded degrees.
 Starting with any CP hyperbolic triangulation, one can add circles in the interstices of the packing so as to create drifts along arbitrary paths.
 In this way, one can force the random walk to spiral in the unit disc and not converge to any point in the boundary.
 One can also create a graph for which the walk can converge to a single boundary point from two or more different angles each with positive probability, so that the exit measure is atomic and the unit circle is no longer a realisation of the Poisson boundary.
 Our next result recovers the boundary theory in the unimodular setting.

-When $\cC$ is a circle packing of a graph $G$ in the disc $\D$, we write $\cC=(z,r)$ where $z(v)$ is the (Euclidean) centre of the circle corresponding to $v$, and $r(v)$ its Euclidean radius.
+When $\cC$ is a circle packing of a graph $G$ in the disc $\D$, we write $\cC=(z,r)$ where $z(v)$ is the (Euclidean) centre of the circle corresponding to $v$, and $r(v)$ is its Euclidean radius.
 Recall that the hyperbolic metric on the unit disc is defined by

 and that circles in the Euclidean metric are also hyperbolic circles (with different centres and radii).
-We write $z_h(v)$ and $r_h(v)$ for the hyperbolic centre and radius of a circle.
+We write $z_h(v)$ and $r_h(v)$ for the hyperbolic centre and radius of the circle corresponding to $v$.
 We use $P_v^G$ and $E^G_v$ to denote the probability and expectation (conditioned on $G$) with respect to random walk $(X_n)_{n \geq 0}$ on $G$ started from a vertex $v$.

 \begin{thm} Let $(G,\rho)$ be a simple, one-ended, CP hyperbolic unimodular random planar triangulation with $\E[\deg^2(\rho)]<\infty$.
 Let $\cC$ be a circle packing of $G$ in the unit disc, and let $(X_n)$ be a simple random walk on $G$.
 The following hold conditional on $(G,\rho)$ almost surely: \begin{enumerate} \item $z(X_n)$ and $z_h(X_n)$ both converge to a (random) point denoted $\Xi \in\partial \D$, \item The law of $\Xi$ has full support $\partial \D$ and no atoms. \item $\partial \D$ is a realisation of the Poisson boundary of $G$.
 That is, for every bounded harmonic function $h$ on $G$ there exists a bounded measurable function $g: \partial \D \to \R$ such that